DavidBK/shampoo/Node/TypeScript.md

 `compilerOptions`:

-- `"lib": ["es2022"],` - Tells TS that it's okay to use functions and properties introduced in ES2022 or earlier. `"ESNext"` is the next version of JavaScript, and we use it instead of specifying each version.

-- `"module": "es2022"` - Tells TS that this project use ES Modules
+- `"module": "NodeNext"` - Tells TS that this project use ES Modules (And the module resolution is NodeNext)

-- `"moduleResolution": "node"` - Tells TS that we are using Node.js's rules for resolving modules

-- `target": "ES2022"` - Tells TS that it's okay to output JavaScript syntax with features from ES2022 instead of embedding a polyfill.
+- `target": "ESNext"` - Tells TS that it's okay to output JavaScript syntax with new features instead of embedding a polyfill.

 - `"strict": true` - Tells TS to enables a wide range of type checking behavior that results in stronger guarantees of program correctness.